JosueDLA/ShapeDetection/README.md

-# Square detection with OpenCV
+# Shape detection with OpenCV